 Transcripts are issued only at the written and signed request of the student.
-The purpose of this policy is to protect the privacy of the individual concerned and to minimize the possibility of the use of another's transcripts by an imposter.
-Students are advised to plan on a three-to-five-day turn-around on requests.
+The purpose of this policy is to protect the privacy of the individual concerned and to minimize the possibility of the use of another's transcripts for fraudulent purposes.
+Students are advised to plan on a three-to-five-business day turn-around on requests.

 Official transcripts are normally issued directly to other educational institutions or prospective employers designated by the student.
 Official transcripts issued to the student for purposes of transport to another party can be provided in a sealed envelope but will be considered unofficial if opened by the student.
 Unsealed transcripts issued directly to students are considered unofficial and are stamped Issued to Student.